soumya997/soumya997.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Welcome to my personal site 🤖
+subtitle: Brief on what I do except sleeping and eating 🤖
 ---

 I’m a final year Undergrad student at IEM, Kolkata w/ an Electrical Engineering Major, While I always had my heart set on ML.